 Seasonal highlights to see at Kew and Wakehurst

-Visit early in the year and enjoy that sense of unfurling new growth.
-From the swathes of crocus and narcissus in February through to the spellbinding blue haze of the scilla lawn in March, bluebell displays in April and the whimsical tulip-dotted grass borders.
-The magnolia displays in February/March, and cherry blossoms and rhododendrons in April/May are magical.
+Visit early in the year and enjoy the sense of unfurling new growth.
+From the swathes of crocus and narcissus in February through to the spellbinding blue haze of the scilla lawn in March and bluebell displays in April.
+The magnolia displays in February/March, and cherry blossoms and rhododendrons in April/May are magical – and the whimsical tulip-dotted grass borders are a delight too.

-Spring discovery: At Wakehurst, a leading display of rhododendrons bloom in April, followed by carpets of bluebells in Bethlehem Wood, the flaming red Chilean Firebush in the Southern Hemisphere garden, and peaking with wisteria.
+Spring discovery: At Wakehurst, a magnificent display of rhododendrons bloom in April, followed by carpets of bluebells in Bethlehem Wood, the flaming red Chilean Firebush in the Southern Hemisphere garden, and then the wisteria comes into its own.

-Orchids inside the Princess of Wales' Conservatory.
-Photo credit: © Board of Trustees, RBG Kew
+Photo credit: Orchid festival at Princess of Wales' Conservatory, © Board of Trustees, RBG Kew

-Summer in the Rose Garden at Kew.
-Photo credit: Sebastian Kettley © RBG Kew
+Photo credit: Summer in the Rose Garden at Kew, Sebastian Kettley © RBG Kew

 Kew and Wakehurst offer dappled sunlight and places to sit and ponder as the temperatures rise and daylight lingers later.
-Wandering into the Rose Garden in June, you are enveloped in fragrance, while the Mediterranean Garden comes into its own with its sun-loving plantings of olives, cistus and Italian cypress.
-Kew’s Great Broad Walk Borders crescendo in colour along its 320 metres.
+Wander into the Rose Garden in June and you’ll be enveloped in fragrance, while the Mediterranean Garden comes into its own with its sun-loving plantings of olives, cistus and Italian cypress.
+This is the season when Kew’s Great Broad Walk Borders crescendo in colour along its 320 metres.

 While much of the garden’s attractions focus on the plants, The Hive at Kew highlights the life of bees.
 This large-scale installation is a seemingly chaotic yet highly ordered mesh of tubes fitted with 1,000 LED lights that glow in response to the vibrations made by bees in the garden, accompanied by a musical symphony.
 Set within a wildflower meadow, it’s a tingling sensory experience that highlights the intricacies and delicacy of our ever-busy eco systems.